segmentio/segment-docs/src/connections/destinations/catalog/salesforce-marketing-cloud/index.md

 Use the following process when syncing Computed Traits to SFMC:

-1. Create a field on the SFMC Data Extension to Computed Trait values.
-The name of the field must match the name of the Segment Computed Trait you will create, and must be Title Cased.
-Choose a matching data type (i.e. `text` for traits which produce string values, `number` or `decimal` for traits which produce numeric values).
+1. Create a field on the SFMC Data Extension to store Computed Trait values.
+The name of the field must match the name of the Segment Computed Trait you'll create, and must be Title Cased.
+Choose a matching data type (for example, `text` for traits which produce string values, `number` or `decimal` for traits which produce numeric values).
 2. In your Personas space, add the SFMC destination to a Computed Trait, ensuring you specify the same name assigned to the SFMC field.

 ## Troubleshooting and Tips